adriansahlman/setup_mac/README.md

 This repository is most likely useless to anyone except me, I just made it public so that I can more easily access its contents on a new computer.

+Some things can be automatically setup through a [script](/setup) and some need to be manually set in the operating system.

 ## Automatic
-Any parts that can be setup automatically are taken care of by this script.
+Any parts that can be setup automatically are taken care of by this [script](/setup) (note that the variable BREW_PATH needs to be set to the directory containing `brew` if the Mac is not using apple silicon).
-`/bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/adriansahlman/setup_mac/main/setup.sh)"`
+`/bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/adriansahlman/setup_mac/main/setup)"`

 ## Manual
 Manual steps that need to be taken are documented below.